anubhav1206/Awesome_Resume_Builder/README.md

 3. Make changes

-  - Recommened ti use [VS CODE](https://code.visualstudio.com/download) editor for make changes locally in your system.
+  - It is recommended to use [VS CODE](https://code.visualstudio.com/download) editor to make changes locally on your system

 4. Create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#working-with-branches)

-5. [Commit](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) your changes (write a short descriptive message of what you have done)
+5. [Commit](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) your changes (write a short descriptive message of what changes you have made)

 6. [Push](https://help.github.com/articles/pushing-to-a-remote/) your changes to your forked version

 7. Go to the original project on GitHub & Create a [Pull Request](https://help.github.com/articles/about-pull-requests/)